Pendeen

 There are great places to visit near Pendeen including some great hiking areas, country parks, towns, hills, villages, historic buildings and airports.

-Country Parks to visit near Pendeen include Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+There are a several good country parks in the Pendeen area like Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.

 Places near Pendeen feature a number of interesting historic buildings including Mount Edgcumbe House and Country Park.

-Pendeen has some unmissable airports nearby like Cornwall Airport Newquay, and Land's End Airport.
+Pendeen's best nearby airports can be found at Cornwall Airport Newquay, and Land's End Airport.

 Pendeen History